caboteria/rawdog-py3/README.md

 - feedparser 5.1.2
 - PyTidyLib 0.2.1 or later (optional but strongly recommended)

-To install rawdog on your system, use setuptools -- `python setup.py install`.
+To install rawdog on your system, use pip -- `python -m pip install .`.
 This will install feedparser, the `rawdog` command, and the `rawdoglib` Python module that it uses internally.
 (If you want to install to a non-standard prefix, read the help provided by
-`python setup.py install --help`.)
+`python -m pip install --help`.)

 rawdog needs a config file to function.
 Make the directory `.rawdog` in your $HOME directory, copy the provided file `config` into that